 Although it is marketed in the U.S. as a dietary supplement ingredient, huperzine A is an approved drug in some other countries.
 For example, huperzine A is available in most hospitals in China and is used to “treat” Alzheimer’s disease.
 In the U.S., however, it is unclear whether huperzine A can be legally marketed as a dietary supplement.

-Is huperzine A safe or effective as a dietary supplement?
+Is huperzine A effective as a dietary supplement?

 Can Military Service Members use huperzine A?